 - From the My Content tab of the content page, click New item and click Your device.

 - Choose the notebook file on your device.

 - Type a title.

 - If your organization's administrator has configured content categories, click Assign Category and select up to 20 categories to help people find your item.
-You can also use the Filter categories box to narrow the list of categories.

-- Click Add Item.
+- Click Save.

 Once you've added your notebook file, you are taken to its item details page, and you can edit the item details and share the notebook (if you have sharing privileges).